-One of the first things to appreciate about the MiCA proposal is that this future legislative document is intended to take the form of a Regulation.
+One of the first things to appreciate about MiCA is that this legislative document takes the form of a Regulation.
 Unlike Directives, Regulations are a form of EU law instrument that is directly applicable in all Member States and does not need to be transposed domestically.
 The choice of Regulation was made deliberately in order to lay down a framework of rules that is immediately and uniformly applicable throughout the single market.
 This type of legislative act allows for greater degree of harmonization, as it omits the risk of diverging national law transpositions, and ensures a smoother Union-wide passporting procedure for crypto-assets and crypto related services.

-The final MiCA Regulation will establish the essence of the new crypto-assets framework that will not change until the adoption of further amendments by the European Parliament and Council.
-However, the proposal foresees that the Commission will retain the right to change certain technical details even after MiCA enters into force.
+Mica establishes the essence of the new crypto-assets framework that will not change until the adoption of further amendments by the European Parliament and Council.
+MiCA foresees that the Commission will retain the right to change certain technical details even after MiCA enters into force.
 This will be done via delegated acts, which will implement modifications that revise the thresholds above which asset-referenced tokens are classified as significant, specify how to calculate the supervisory fees chargeable by the European Banking Authority (EBA), and adjust certain definitions contained by the Regulation to reflect market and technology developments.
 Such delegated powers to the EU Commission are perfectly normal and serve to fine-tune Regulation provisions by accommodating the practical realities emerging post adoption.
 They are limited by the power of the European Parliament and Council to object to their implementation.

 The MiCA draft Regulation applies to all issuers of crypto-assets and services related to crypto-assets in the Union.
 Its definitions are designed to encompass the widest range of crypto-assets possible in order to capture all blockchain products currently falling outside the scope of EU financial legislation.
 Furthermore, in line with the Union’s objective to pursue international regulatory coordination in the crypto sector, the definition of terms such as ‘crypto-asset’ and ‘DLT’ have been devised to conform to the definition of ‘virtual asset’ set out by the Financial Action Task Force Recommendations.
 This setup will help authorities address money laundering and terrorist financing issues raised by crypto-assets at the international level and in the future facilitate the offering of DLT products and services across jurisdictions.

-Having examined the scope of MiCA and the types of tokens, entities and persons falling under its exemptions, we must turn to the remaining classes of crypto-assets and service providers that should expect to be caught within the remit of the draft Regulation.
+Having examined the scope of MiCA and the types of tokens, entities and persons falling under its exemptions, we must turn to the remaining classes of crypto-assets and service providers that are within the remit of MiCA.
 Accordingly, the four main categories of assets affected by MiCA are:

-- Cryptocurrencies (e.g. Bitcoin, Ethereum and Dogecoin) – DLT-based instruments of payment that can be transferred and stored electronically, and whose prices fluctuate freely in response to market demand;
+- Cryptocurrencies (e.g. Bitcoin, Ethereum and Litecoin) – DLT-based instruments of payment that can be transferred and stored electronically, and whose prices fluctuate freely in response to market demand;

 - E-money tokens (e.g. EURS, USD Coin and Tether) – DLT-based instruments of payment, which refer their price to a single fiat currency and stabilize their value by maintaining asset reserves to back up redemption requests by users;